mixpanel/docs/pages/docs/tracking/reference/distinct-id-limits.md

 Since we distribute events across shards, this imbalance is called a **hot shard**.

 ## What happens when we detect a hot shard?
-Once a given entry crosses the threshold, all subsequent matching events (same `distinct_id` and caledar day) will have the following transformations applied to them:
+Once a given entry crosses the threshold, all subsequent matching events (same `distinct_id` and calendar day) will have the following transformations applied to them:
 - `event` will be changed to `$hotshard_events` (display name is `Hotshard Events`).
 The original event name will be preserved under a property called `mp_original_event_name` (display name is `Hotshard Original Event Name`).
 Changing the name removes the bad events from being selected for analysis yet remain accessible for debugging.
 - `distinct_id` is changed to `""`[^1].
 The original value will be preserved under a property called `mp_original_distinct_id` (display name is `Hotshard Original Distinct ID`).
 Removing the distinct_id allows Mixpanel backend to distribute these events evenly across shards ensuring that performance is not adversely affected while keeping the data accessible for debugging.